sungheeyun/sungheeyun.github.io/_posts/2025-02-02-PST - inevitabilities.markdown

 The answer lies in one of the most remarkable theorems in all of mathematics: the [Central Limit Theorem](https://en.wikipedia.org/wiki/Central_limit_theorem).
 Far from being an arbitrary choice or a quirk of our mathematical toolkit, the [Gaussian distribution](https://en.wikipedia.org/wiki/Normal_distribution) emerges as an inevitable consequence of how randomness behaves when it accumulates.
 This isn't just mathematical elegance—it's a fundamental truth that transcends our universe.

-Unlike the physical constants I explored in my previous post on [coincidence versus inevitability](https://sungheeyun.github.io/prajna/coincidence-vs-inevitability)—where Newton's gravitational constant G or the specific exponent in inverse square laws might be contingent features of our particular universe—the normal distribution represents pure mathematical inevitability.
+Unlike the physical constants I explored in my previous post on [coincidence versus inevitability]({{ post.url }})&mdash;where
+Newton's gravitational constant $G$ or the specific exponent in inverse square laws might be contingent features of our particular universe—the normal distribution represents pure mathematical inevitability.
 The Gaussian curve would emerge in *any* possible universe where randomness exists, even in alternate realities with completely different physical laws.
 In fact, we don't need universes at all for this truth to hold; it flows directly from the logical structure of probability itself, as universal and inevitable as prime numbers.

 ## The Central Limit Theorem &ndash; Where Chaos Becomes Order